 Potential violations or individuals reported to the EOO for sexual misconduct are investigated per the procedures found in the University System of Georgia's Sexual Misconduct Policy or the Code of Conduct.
 Due process rights of the victim and accused individual are observed throughout the course of the investigation, resolution, and appeal of an allegation of sexual misconduct.
 If it is determined that a violation of policy has occurred, disciplinary action may be taken, up to and including the expulsion of the offender.
+The list of sanctions described in the Code of Conduct consists of: expulsion, suspension, restitution, community service, restrictions on housing, and other activities and educational sanctions.
 The severity of any disciplinary action will depend on the frequency or severity of the offense and the history of past misconduct by the accused.
-For more information, see the Code of Conduct at conduct.uga.edu and the University System of Georgia's Sexual Misconduct Policy at usg.edu/policymanual/section6/C2655.
+For more information, see the Code of Conduct at conduct.uga.edu and the University System of Georgia's Sexual Misconduct Policy at usg.edu/ policymanual/section6/C2655.